thriveweb/cordner/content/services/research-and-development-r-d-entitlements.md

 ---
 template: SingleService
-slug: services/research-and-development-r-d-entitlements
 title: Research and Development (R&D) Entitlements
+subtitle: >-
-subtitle: The Australian Government is supportive of industry Research and Development and will provide to your business a substantial refundable tax offset for eligible activities.
+  The Australian Government is supportive of industry Research and Development and will provide to your business a substantial refundable tax offset for eligible activities.
 status: Published
+order: 4
+featuredImage: /images/uploads/rd--image.jpg
+icon: /images/uploads/rd-advisory--icon.svg
+parentService: 'R&D, Grants and Taxation Entitlements'
+contentImage: /images/uploads/chart.jpg
 categories:
-  - category: R&D, Grants and Taxation Entitlements
+  - category: 'R&D, Grants and Taxation Entitlements'
   - category: Research and Development (R&D) Entitlements
-featuredImage: /images/uploads/rd--image.jpg
-contentImage: /images/uploads/chart.jpg
-icon: /images/uploads/rd-advisory--icon.svg
-parentService: R&D, Grants and Taxation Entitlements
-order: 4
 ---

 At Cordner Advisory we: